A brief history of the Goblin Tribes on the mortal plane of Athien during the Nescienwyn Period

 “No longer will we be creatures of darkness!
 The gods have blessed me with a vision, a vision of a tunnel, a path to the other side of the world.
 There we will find a paradise, a bounty of peace and light.”
 The Profit of the Hollow Path

-Under her banner, thousands followed, vanishing into caverns with thin air that smelled of death.
-So deep that no Goblin had ever dared to tread there before.
+Under her banner, thousands followed.
+Their pilgrimage took them into caverns so deep that the thin air that smelled of death.
+No Goblin had ever dared to tread there before, sensing that nothing good could come from such a journey.
 They left behind songs of hope and maps drawn in mineral dust, promising a glorious return.

-For two hundred years, the Prophet’s name was spoken not with reverence, but as a warning.
-Mothers whispered her story to their young as lesson and lament, a tale of arrogance disguised as faith.
+For two hundred years after, the Prophet’s name was spoken only as a warning.
+Mothers whispered her story to their young as lesson and lament, a tale of the arrogance of faith.
 In time her name was forgotten, although the lesson survived.
+To this day Goblins are slow to trust in gods or divinations, preferring to place their faith in the traditions that preserved them in the depths.

 It began with tremors, faint quakes from tunnels thought collapsed.
 Then came the light: an eerie red glow seeping through cracks in the stone.
 When the first of them emerged, the Goblins did not recognize their own.

-They were vast, hulking, their skin marbled in orange and white, veins glimmering faintly with bioluminescent algae.
-Their eyes, once wide and curious, now burned with dull instinct.
-Their breath steamed like forge smoke.
-The Goblins fled, thinking themselves besieged by beasts from the molten deep.
+They were vast, and hulking, their skin in tones of orange and white.
+Patches of their bodies glimmering faintly with bioluminescent algae.
+Their eyes, once wide and curious, were now the opposite.
+Small, virtually in the darkness blind, and burning with dull instinct.
+Their breath steamed like forge smoke, and the only speech they possessed was grunts and growls.
+The Goblins fled, thinking themselves besieged by beasts from the molten core of the world.

 But the creatures made no war cry.
-They simply sat, confused, trembling, humming low tones that vibrated through the stone.
-One of the Ma da Gudra, an elder named Veshna, approached them and saw the truth: the algae that fed the caverns had taken root within their flesh.
+They simply sat, confused, trembling, growling low tones that vibrated through the stone.
+One of the Ma da Gudra, an elder named Veshna, approached them and saw the truth: the algae that fed the caverns of the tribes had taken root within their flesh.
+Flesh that was very similar to their own.
+As Veshna studied the brutes she began to recognize that they had some features almost familiar to her, but distorted and twisted.
+She realized the truth as she inspected the primitive garments that they were wearing.

-The Goblins called them Trolls, though they named themselves nothing at all.
-What had once been a people of vision had become a people of instinct, but not without purpose.
-The Trolls retained an ancient memory of protection.
-They stood between Goblins and danger, moved by an unspoken empathy that no language could express.
+The Goblins called their lost kin Trolls, though they named themselves nothing at all.
+Where there had once been keen minds, and a vision for the future, the trolls had become a people only of instinct.
+They moved without a plan, but not without a purpose.
+The Trolls retained an ancient memory of kinship and protection for their brethren.
+They would stand between the Goblins and danger, moved by an unspoken empathy and connection that no language could express.

 The Council of Mothers decreed: